DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## controld-block-malware

 ControlD Free DNS.
 Take CONTROL of your Internet.
-Block unwanted content, bypass geo-restrictions and be more productive. - https://controld.com/free-dns
+Block unwanted content, bypass geo-restrictions and be more productive.
+DoH protocol and No logging. - https://controld.com/free-dns

-This DNS blocks Malware Domains.
+This DNS blocks Malware domains.

 sdns://AgMAAAAAAAAACjc2Ljc2LjIuMTEAFGZyZWVkbnMuY29udHJvbGQuY29tAy9wMQ

 ## controld-block-malware-ad

 ControlD Free DNS.
 Take CONTROL of your Internet.
-Block unwanted content, bypass geo-restrictions and be more productive. - https://controld.com/free-dns
+Block unwanted content, bypass geo-restrictions and be more productive.
+DoH protocol and No logging. - https://controld.com/free-dns

 This DNS blocks Malware, Ads & Tracking domains.